amberlight303/FirmManager/README.md

 Uploaded photos are stored in the files system, unique names of these files are making with the random string generator.

 On small displays tables are condensing using footable js plugin.
-Part of an information is hiding in a drop sub-tables.
+Part of information is hiding in a drop sub-tables.
 Fields that need a lot of input text are made dynamically extended using js.
 Comments has XSS protection provided by OWASP lib.

 ## Administrator can do: